How in the world do they do it?

 The urge to check email, visit social media sites, or just click a bookmark to go to your favorite site to kill time is strong.

 Maybe you’d rather check your search engine rankings again or website traffic instead of writing a post, which seems way less fun.

-If you give into these urges, your productivity is going to go way down.
-But even if you don’t, those urges in the back of your head are going to distract you and prevent you from being as productive as possible.
+If you give in to these urges, your productivity will decrease.
+But even if you don’t, those urges in the back of your head will distract you and prevent you from being as productive as possible.

-In real life, there are even more distractions, especially if you work from home.
-Kids running around, people talking on the phone or watching TV, and temptation to take a break and grab a snack.
+Real life has even more distractions, especially if you work from home.
+Kids running around, people talking on the phone or watching TV, and the temptation to take a break and grab a snack.